Would Pope Francis resign? Experts say it’s unlikely – but the pontiff often springs surprises

 “I think the only circumstances under which he (Francis) would consider resignation, as he has said, would be if he had a long-term degenerative or debilitating condition which prevented him from fully carrying out the papal ministry,” Austen Ivereigh, a papal biographer, told CNN.

 The pope was put on a breathing machine on Friday, after suffering a sudden episode of respiratory difficulty, the Vatican said.
 The episode was complicated by vomiting, some of which the pope aspirated, it added.
-A Vatican source said on Friday the next 24-48 hours will determine whether the pope’s general condition has deteriorated.
-On Saturday morning, Francis was said to be resting, after what the Vatican called a peaceful night.
+He has not suffered further crises since, the Vatican said Saturday, adding that the Pope’s medical picture “remains complex.”
+On Sunday morning, Francis was said to be resting, after what the Vatican called a peaceful night.

 Resigning the papacy is not like stepping down from being the president of a company or CEO of a large corporation.
 There are no term limits, no board, and it is considered a job for life.
 For Catholics, the pope is St. Peter’s successor, carrying out a ministry given by Christ himself.
 Yet the papacy is also an office and advances in modern medicine and life expectancy have presented a new scenario.
 It also remains unclear how long the 88-year-old pope will remain in hospital or his long-term prognosis.